carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 ## What is nf-core tools?

 nf-core provides a suite of helper tools aim to help people run and develop pipelines.
-The [nf-core tools](https://nf-co.re/tools) package is written in Python and can be imported and used within other packages.
+The [nf-core tools](https://nf-co.re/tools) package is written in Python and can run from the command line or imported and used within other packages.

 > ## Automatic version check
 > nf-core/tools automatically checks the web to see if there is a new version of nf-core/tools available.
 If you would